-Jeff Danziger lives in New York City.
-He is represented by CWS Syndicate and the Washington Post Writers Group.
+Jeff Danziger lives in New York City and Vermont.
+He is a long time cartoonist for The Rutland Herald and is represented by Counterpoint Syndicate.
 He is the recipient of the Herblock Prize and the Thomas Nast (Landau) Prize.
 He served in the US Army in Vietnam and was awarded the Bronze Star and the Air Medal.
 He has published eleven books of cartoons, a novel and a memoir.
 Visit him at DanzigerCartoons.

 Lice so severe that even kerosene couldn’t kill them.
 Shoeless feet padding aimlessly.
 Gross malnourishment.

 That’s how people described the Yellow Hammers, a semi-isolated colony of the ostracized and downtrodden in Illinois that developed during the Reconstruction Era.

 The history of the Yellow Hammers is murky.
 As the legend goes, a Colonel Brodie of the Civil War — it doesn’t include a first name — came home to Alabama, the Yellowhammer State, and relocated to Wilmington, Illinois where he purchased several acres of wooded land and invited anyone from his home state to come live on it, creating essentially an encampment people called “Brodie’s Woods.”
 Those people who relocated to Wilmington from Alabama were impoverished, almost permanently, and made pariahs in the community as they huddled on Brodie’s land.